Dividends are payments made by companies to their shareholders when distributing any profits they’ve made.

 The value of investments can go down as well as up.
 You may get back less than has been paid in.

+The information on this page is based on our current understanding of tax rules.
+Tax rules in Scotland and Wales may differ.
+Tax rules may change in the future.
 This article is not intended to give advice or a personal recommendation.
 If you need a personalised recommendation based on your personal circumstances, you should seek financial advice.